danielabar/meblog/src/markdown/a-vanilla-routing-experiment.md

 Implementing SPA fallback correctly meant users could bookmark any route, refresh pages without losing their place, and share direct links that worked reliably.
 But it also meant adding more complexity to handle edge cases that frameworks typically manage invisibly.

-## Automated Testing
+## Problem 6 Regression Testing

-Each problem I solved—view lifecycle, browser navigation, invalid routes, deployment paths, SPA fallback—introduced behavior that needed verification.
-What started as a "simple" router now had dozens of edge cases to test.

-Building your own routing system means taking responsibility for testing scenarios that framework users take for granted.
-When you click a navigation link, does it work?
-Do browser back and forward buttons behave correctly?
-Can users bookmark and return to specific routes?
-Does page refresh preserve the current view?
-Each of these fundamental behaviors required explicit verification.
+Building your own routing system means you're now responsible for behaviors that framework users simply take for granted.
+With every code change — fixing a bug, adding a feature, refactoring — I found myself doing manual regression testing of the most basic interactions.
+Click "About".
+Does it load?
+Click "Contact".
+Does it work?
+Hit the back button twice.
+Does it return to home?
+Refresh the page.
+Does the view persist?
+Type `/about` directly into the address bar.
+Does it navigate correctly?

-Manual testing quickly became tedious.
-I found myself constantly clicking through navigation sequences, hitting back and forward buttons, refreshing pages, and trying direct URLs with every code change.
-This repetitive process made me realize I needed automated browser tests to maintain confidence in the routing system's reliability.

-I decided to add Playwright end-to-end tests, taking the opportunity to layer on Cucumber BDD for Given/When/Then style testing and feature tests written in plain English.
-While it's beyond the scope of this post to dive deep into the testing implementation (perhaps a future blog post topic), I had to add comprehensive test automation covering user navigation by clicking links, direct URL access through bookmarks, browser back and forward navigation, and invalid path handling.

-The key insight was that these are behaviors you normally take for granted with SPA framework routers, but with vanilla routing, I had to explicitly test for all of them across multiple browsers—Chromium, Firefox, and WebKit.
+This constant manual verification became exhausting.
+Framework routers have these fundamentals battle-tested through years of production use and hundreds or more test scenarios, but my vanilla solution required me to personally verify everything, every time.
+The realization hit that I needed comprehensive automated browser tests just to maintain confidence in basic navigation.

-Here's an example of the BDD-style test coverage that became essential:
+I added Playwright end-to-end tests with Cucumber BDD for Given/When/Then style testing across multiple browsers—Chromium, Firefox, and WebKit.
+Here's an example of the test coverage that became essential:

 ```gherkin
 Scenario: Browser navigation controls